 Michaela’s Garden Project (MGP) was the vision of Dennis Chapman, Michaela’s Uncle.
 A farmer at heart, Dennis sought a way to memorialize his youngest niece in a way she would appreciate.

-For the past twelve summers, Michaela’s Four O’ Clocks have been re-planted with seeds propagated from her original garden in Cheshire.
+For the past thirteen summers, Michaela’s Four O’ Clocks have been re-planted with seeds propagated from her original garden in Cheshire.
 As a result, MGP continues to have enough seeds to expand and grow.

 The project is designed to encourage families and youth to become more involved in community service through gardening.
 The primary purpose of our project is to use the seeds and flowers as a basis for educational programs, as well as to raise funds to support the mission of the Petit Family Foundation, a 501©3 non-profit organization.